jilliangrcln/web-design-notes/Module-2/Structure of a Web Page.md

-i# Week 2: Structure of a Web Page
+# Week 2: Structure of a Web Page

 ## Document Object Model (writing clean mode)
 - Basis of HTML5 is "New features should be based on HTML, CSS, the DOM, and JavaScript"